xddemir/Rest-API-Example/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Aimed to create a RESFUL service to front-end deployment
+Aimed to create a RESFUL service with authentication to front-end deployment:

-Major technologies used with:
+Server-side technologies and futures used with:
 ```
 Express.js
 JWT